LoveMutt/Starfinder-Weapon-Gen/README.md

 # Starfinder-Weapon-Gen
-This script will generate a randomised small arm, longarm, or heavy weapon with damage curves matched as closely as possible to the core rulebook weapon entries.
+This script will generate a randomised small arm, longarm, heavy weapon, or sniper weapon with damage curves matched as closely as possible to the core rulebook weapon entries.

 It's dirty and I'm not ashamed.
 But it works quite well and can add some add some fun items to your game while keeping it balanced.